 Partial differential equations (PDEs) occur widely in all branches of engineering science, and this course provides an introduction to the various classes of PDE and the physical nature of their solution.
 The second part of the course demonstrates how variational calculus can be used to derive both ordinary and partial differential equations, and also how the technique can be used to obtain approximate solutions to these equations.
 The final section on the summation convention provides a powerful mathematical tool for the manipulation of equations that arise in engineering analysis

-Suffix notation and the summation convention (2L Dr J Li)
+Suffix notation and the summation convention (2L Dr J S Biggins)

 Index notation for scalar, vector, and matrix products, and for grad, div and curl.
 Applications including Stokes’ theorem and the divergence theorem.

-Variational methods in engineering analysis (6L DrJ Li)
+Variational methods in engineering analysis (6L DrJ S Biggins)